BarathArivazhagan/cucumber-spring-integration/README.md

 <b>Step 3 </b> : Create a feature file and define the BDD steps using gherkin language

-Example : Feature describing the scenario of saving a customer with customer details
+Example : Feature describing the scenario of creating a customer with customer details

 ```
 Feature: To save the customer with customer details

-   Scenario: client makes call to POST /customer/save to save the customer
+  Scenario: client makes call to POST /customers/new to save the customer
     Given the customer with customer name "barath" and customer id 7777
-	When the client calls "/customer/save" with the given details
+    When the client calls "/customers/new" with the given details
     Then the client receives status code of 200
     And the response contains customer name "barath"

 ```